An Overview of Simple Tooth Extractions

 Moving forward with extraction may make the most sense if:

 The tooth extraction process will begin with the application of a local anesthetic to properly numb the area around your tooth.
+We also offer dental sedation options for those with anxiety.
 Once the area is numb, our dentists will employ the use of a tool called an elevator which helps loosen the tooth.
 Dental forceps will then be used to remove the tooth.

 Aftercare Preview: What You’ll Need to Do